 Don't believe everything you read in the news!

-The media recently covered a UK report about organic foods with the headline “Organic has no health benefits.”
+In response to a UK report about organic foods, the media came up with the headline “Organic has no health benefits.”
 This is an example of the irresponsible journalism that abounds with regard to science in general and the food industry in particular.
 If you read the article, you will find that this headline in no way represents the information in the article.

 -First, the studies only considered the “nutrition” of organically grown items and “did not look at the use of pesticides or the environmental impact of different farming practices.”